Muhammad-Osama-Qureshi/Muhammad-Osama-Qureshi/README.md

 I am Muhammad Osama here,

-- 🔭 I’m currently learning SQA
+- 🔭 I’m currently learning SQA and its tools
-- 🌱 I’m currently on Pythoner Ride.
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 🤔 I’m looking for help with Python Automation.
 - 💬 Ask me about Software Quality Assurance and Front End Web or Mobile application with Flutter .